Sharda University Admissions 2025

 20. Identify the correct statement:

-A) During emergency, people experienced authoritarian rule
+A) During an emergency, people experienced authoritarian rule

 C) The Civil liberties of people remain unaffected during the emergency